keymanapp/help.keyman.com/products/linux/14.0/common/index.md

 sudo apt-get install keyman onboard-keyman
 ```

-Keyman for Linux packages are also available in any current Debian at:
+An older version of Keyman for Linux packages is also available in any current Debian at:
 [https://packages.debian.org/keyman](https://packages.debian.org/keyman)